Tesla plans increasing imported Model 3 prices in China from January: sources

 The move comes as Tesla, which is building a car plant in Shanghai, aims to deliver China-made Model 3 sedans, which are priced at 355,800 yuan, to customers before Jan.
 25 next year.

 It was unclear by how much Tesla plans to increase the China prices.
-The sources declined to be named as they are not authorized to speak to media.
+The sources declined to be named as they are not authorised to speak to media.

 Tesla declined to comment.